Nitishjha7/code-guardian/docs/BUILD_AND_DEPLOY.md

 7. ✅ GitHub PR bot — `/webhook/github` with HMAC auth, `pr_bot.py`
 8. ✅ Bandit fusion, risk score, test generation, held-out routing eval

+## How this was built

+The code was written with heavy use of an AI coding assistant (Claude), working through the order above, with each stage run against the real Groq API before moving on.

+What that did **not** decide: that the supervisor should route instead of fanning out and that the routing claim had to be measured rather than asserted, that a second eval set had to be held out and never tuned against, that a failed audit reporting "no issues found" was the worst possible bug for an auditing tool, that the diff should be computed with `difflib` rather than requested from a model, and that "MCP" must not be claimed for a folder that runs PyGithub.

+Those judgements are the project, and the notes below are where they are defended.

 ## Implementation notes worth knowing before the interview

 Six places where the code deliberately departs from the naive reading of the